romancin/HP-ProDesk600-G5-mini-OpenCore/README.md

 # HP-ProDesk600-G5-mini-OpenCore
-Repository to hold the files needed to install and run macOS on HP ProDesk G5 mini
+Repository to hold the files needed to install and run macOS on HP ProDesk G5 mini Change XX-MASKED-XX values in PlatformInfo section in config.plist file with your own values.
+Use [GenSMBIOS](!https://github.com/corpnewt/GenSMBIOS).

 ##### Tested versions
 OpenCore: 0.5.9

 MacOS: macOS Catalina 10.15.6